jjvanzon/Circular-Language-Spec/spec/classes/static-unfinished.md

 *This brainstorm was written in the context of efforts to program a prototype app 'Circle 3'.*

-The new version of the new computer language will work with the basics of objects, classes and interfaces.
+The new version of Encircle will work with the basics of objects, classes and interfaces.
 The distinction between objects, classes and interfaces is so loose in the new language and the distinction really leans on the concepts of public / private and the concept of static.
 These determine the difference between objects, classes and interfaces.

 The concept of static is not completely worked out yet in the functional design.

 There is a general brainstorm < read the brainstorm > but it has loose ends.

-The first thing you have to know about classes and static structure in the new computer language is that what is traditionally part of the static structure, is not by default part of the static structure anymore.
+The first thing you have to know about classes and static structure in Encircle is that what is traditionally part of the static structure, is not by default part of the static structure anymore.
 By default everything, including method definitions, are just data inside an object.
-In the new computer language you have to choose whether method definitions are part of the static structure or part of the object data.
+In Encircle you have to choose whether method definitions are part of the static structure or part of the object data.
 When it is part of the object data, this basically means that you can change this method definition for each object.
 If it part of the static structure, objects do not have their individual copy of the data and usually the objects can not change the data either.

 So static parts of a class are the parts that can not vary between objects, it is the data that all objects share.